marcelfw/mgit/src/github.com/marcelfw/mgit/docs/manual.md

 #### Exec

-Exec allows you to execute any command
+Exec allows you to execute any command.
+The working directory for the command is the actual repository directory.
+Just like “echo” you can use Go text templating.

+Show the disk usage for all found repositories:

+    mgit exec du -h -d 0

 #### Git commands

 These are Git commands which are currently builtin.
-Unless the "interactive" option has been enabled, the command will be run parallel for each found repository.
+The command will be run parallel for each found repository.
-If you specific "-i" before the command, mgit will assume it has to run interactively and will not parallize it.
+Default Git commands available:

 * status, log, commit, add
 * fetch, pull, push
 * remote, branch, tag

+If you specific "-i" before the command, mgit will assume it has to run interactively and will not parallize it.

+Run vi for each found repository:

+    mgit -i exec vi .git/config

 Configuration